aforlorncat1/recode-sinatra-server/app/controllers/README.md

 app/controllers/*.rb
 =================
 This is your routing and logic folder.
-It starts with routing address and end with either providing a view or redirection.
+Basic routing requires a url address and a destination.
 This framework provides full flexibility and room for customization.

-you can create a controller ruby file, in this example, let's create 'users' routing:
+For example, a users controller file might look something like this:
 ```
 # app/controllers/users.rb